Aaron98990/ways-of-the-game/advantage.md

 ## Disciplinary action

 **Advantage is commonly apllied to where the offended player was able to pass or kick the ball away before the offender fouls them late and while the ball is away.
-When advantage is applied, the referee needs to be thinking if a sanction is appropiate and remember the player that commited the foul.**
+When advantage is applied, the referee needs to be thinking if a sanction is appropiate and remember the player that committed the foul.**

 Before or after showing the card after advantage, the referee should point to the spot of the offense.